Withdrawal Liability Chart and Refund Policy

 If the withdrawal creates a credit balance on the student's account, a refund will be sent within 28 days.
 If payment was made by credit card, the refund will be issued as a credit card refund.
 If payment on account was received from a third-party payer, the refund may go directly to the third-party payer.

 Financial aid students who withdraw and use any portion of their financial aid will use a full financial aid award period of eligibility.
 In addition, aid will be recalculated and some of the aid may have to be returned, resulting in a balance due.
-If you have a New York State TAP award, your eligibility is determined on day 29 of the term.
-If you withdraw to below full time before that date, you will not be eligible for your entire award.
-You must contact Financial Aid at FinancialAid@sunyempire.edu to determine your eligibility and request your partial award.
-Please note, accepting a partial TAP award may impact your future TAP eligibility.
+Students with a New York State TAP award, have their eligibility determined on day 29 of the term.
+Students that withdraw to below full time before that date will not be eligible for their entire award.
+Students must contact Financial Aid at FinancialAid@sunyempire.edu to determine their eligibility and request their partial award.
+Please note, accepting a partial TAP award may impact a students future TAP eligibility.

 Maryland residents, please contact Student Accounts with questions regarding withdrawal liability.